 This semester you will be moving toward a more focused exam.
-This means that the number of patients you encounter should increase from last semester.
 It is expected that a minimum of one patient per hour will be seen and documented on in Typhon.
 As the course progresses, it is expected that the acuity and the number of patients seen and documented on will increase.